EmotiBit/EmotiBit_Docs/Hello_EmotiBit-Introduction_to_EmotiBit/EmotiBit_Getting_Started.md

     - can be used as a psuedo serial monitor during the recording instead of Serial.print()
 - **NOTE: wWe recommend not editing any files(except the `dataLog.txt` and `consoleLog.txt`) in the `EmotiBitOscilloscope\bin\data` folder.
 These files are necessary for the functioning of the Oscilloscope.**

-## Debugging
+## Trouble Shooting
-- [LED's](#adafruit-feather-m0-led-indicators) and the serial monitor can be useful tools for debugging
+- [LED's](#LED-Indicators) and the serial monitor can be useful tools for debugging
   - if the green _WiFi Connected_ LED is on, the feather is connected to WiFi
   - if the yellow _Network Traffic_ LED flashes at all, it suggests that the EmotiBit is exchanging packets with ofxEmotiBit
+- Things to check for:
+  - Make sure the SD-Card contains the **config.txt** file.
+  - Verify if the **WiFi-Name** and **WiFi-Password** are correctly entered in the config file.
+- If you dont already have the Arduino IDE, download it on Arduino [site](https://www.arduino.cc/en/main/software)
+- Connect the USB cable:
+  - Open the Arduino IDE.
+  - **RESET** the emotibit by pressing the reset button.
+  - Once you reset, you will notice _Adafruit Feather M0_ appear on a specific Port under `Tools > Port`.
+  - Once Arduino Recognizes the Port, Select that port is not automatically selected.
+  - Start the Serial Monitor(Ctrl+M <or> Cmd+M).
+  - You will see Messages being printed on the console.
+These are a good source to find out what exactly is going on in the code.
 - **The following 3 points have to be redefined for Beta boards**
 - if the red LED goes on after uploading code and remains on indefinitely without the green  _WiFi Connected_ LED, then the code is stuck in setup() before WiFi.begin() is ever called
   - Serial monitor should show which part of the board is failing to initialize